Tips to Improve Your Mile Run Time

 Power is particularly important to your ability to run a faster mile.

-Question: I get cramps if I run long distance in the warmer months.
+Question: I get cramps if I run long distances in the warmer months.
 Do you have anything to help with that?

 Answer: Check out Nuun Electrolyte Tablets.
 You can add these to your water bottle and it will definitely help you alleviate cramps.
-One of the guys at our gym does endurance running and swears by Nuun tablets.
+One of the guys at our gym just ran a long endurance race and swears by Nuun tablets.

 TIP #9: REGULARLY INCLUDE HIIT WORKOUTS